 3. Increase variety of fruit and vegetables: Eating a diet rich in fruit and vegetables provides vitamins, minerals and antioxidants that benefit your health.
 If you have high potassium levels learn more about low potassium fruit and vegetables that you can eat.
 This will help limit potassium intake while still eating a healthy amount of fruit and vegetables each day.3

-A kidney-friendly diet can be confusing, and finding a dietitian that specializes in renal nutrition can be helpful!
-Research has shown that individuals with CKD who receive nutrition counseling from a registered dietitian have improved health outcomes with delaying the progression of kidney disease, decrease risk of death, and better management of other health conditions4, 6.
+A kidney-friendly diet can be confusing, and finding a dietitian that specializes in renal nutrition can be helpful.
+Research has shown that individuals with CKD who receive nutrition counseling from a registered dietitian have improved health outcomes with delaying the progression of kidney disease, decrease risk of death, and better management of other health conditions 4, 6.
+To find a dietitian ask your kidney doctor for a referral.
+You can also contact your local hospital to ask about dietitian services provided.
+The Academy of Nutrition and Dietetics website, eatright.org, has a tool to search for a dietitian who specializes in renal nutrition.

 - E. J. McMahon, J. D. Bauer, C. M. Hawley, N. M. Isbel, M. Stowasser, D. W. Johnson, K. L. Campbell.
 A Randomized Trial of Dietary Sodium Restriction in CKD.
 Journal of the American Society of Nephrology, 2013; DOI: 10.1681/ASN.2013030285